 We reached out to the authors to request assistance with the original materials, and to try and assess any published and ongoing replication work.
 They indicated most of the original materials have been lost to time, yet kindly referred us to some of the extensive follow-up literature with conceptual replications and related materials, from which we were able to reconstruct most of the studies.
 We have also learned of other attempts at a replication of the broader numeracy literature in other languages (Polish) and have been in touch with their authors to coordinate efforts.
 To our knowledge, there are no published direct close replications of the target article’s studies.

 Examining the studies, we believe a direct replication is especially relevant given the low power and some of the statistical method choices.
-Their Studies 1-4 had 100, 46, 46, and 171 participants, respectively, which are underpowered, especially given the interaction and supplementary analyses.
+Their Studies 1-4 had 100, 46, 46, and 171 participants, respectively, which may seem low, especially given the interaction and supplementary analyses.
 Furthermore, the methods employed dichotomizing of the continuous numeracy scale, which we thought could be improved by analyzing as the intended continuous measure, and may allow for more accurate insights and conclusions.

 We therefore aimed to revisit the classic phenomenon to examine the reproducibility and replicability of the findings with independent replications.
 We followed recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Brandt et al., 2014; Open Science Collaboration, 2015; van‘t Veer & Giner-Sorolla, 2016; Zwaan et al., 2018) and embarked on a well-powered pre-registered very close replication of Peters et al. (2006).